All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Ro's pricing is straightforward and transparent.
 You pay monthly with no long-term contracts, and the price includes medication, doctor consultations, and basic app support.
 If you need tirzepatide instead of semaglutide, the cost increases to $399 per month ($4,788 annually), which is significantly higher than Calibrate's annual fee.

 When calculating total cost of ownership, consider medication effectiveness and program completion rates.
-Clinical data suggests that comprehensive programs with lifestyle coaching achieve better long-term weight maintenance compared to medication-only approaches.
-If Calibrate's comprehensive approach helps you maintain weight loss after the program ends, the higher upfront cost may provide better long-term value.
+Clinical data suggests that thorough programs with lifestyle coaching achieve better long-term weight maintenance compared to medication-only approaches.
+If Calibrate's thorough approach helps you maintain weight loss after the program ends, the higher upfront cost may provide better long-term value.

 For budget-conscious patients, Ro's monthly payment structure offers more flexibility.
 You can pause or discontinue the program without significant financial commitment, while Calibrate requires payment for the full year regardless of program completion.